Carleslc/CryptTools/README.md

   -T THRESHOLD, --threshold THRESHOLD
-                        valid word count percentage to mark the whole text as valid language (default: 50)
+                        valid word count percentage to mark the whole text as valid language (default: 50) --beep                plays a beep sound when program finishes.
+May require SOX to be installed
 ```

 ##### Examples